Article By: Leanne Ridgeway, Owner/Chief Editor

 I’d thought about if I’d like to take the ‘Lost Chronicles‘ idea and go out and tour with that in Europe or something, but it would still be a lot of work to plan out and handle touring on my own.

-Riff Relevant [Leanne]: I’m not a music gear nut, but I like to ask about it to learn new things and pretend I have any idea what I’m talking about.
+Riff Relevant: I’m not a music gear nut, but I like to ask about it to learn new things and pretend I have any idea what I’m talking about.
 What’s your always-have list of live gear?

 Tony Reed: ESP LTD Viper with my personal mods, a Rola Lead 100HW amplifier, and a Marshall 1960B cabinet.

-Riff Relevant [Leanne]: When I’ve seen you play live, I noticed a distinctively faster tempo on a lot of your songs, compared to the recorded versions.
+Riff Relevant: When seeing Mos Gen live, I’ve noticed a distinctly faster tempo on a lot of your songs, compared to the recorded versions.
 Is that common for you?

 Tony Reed: Live is always faster, but on this last tour we managed to control that more consistently than before.
 We always tend to play our songs faster live, sometimes it goes faster than expected, but adrenaline takes over.